How the popular country music Artist, Conway Twitty, taught me a life-long lesson about Agent resilience in the Contact Center.

 Occupancy was through the roof, hours got longer, and admittedly a few people started to get edgy.

 It ended up being about a 3-month period overall.
-Much longer than the normal two or three week ‘lift’ that we had seen before.
+Much longer than the normal two or three week ‘lift’ that we had seen before in such situations.

-‘Dan, they’ll be ok.
+“Dan, the Agents will be ok.
 Do you know why?
-Because they know there is light at the end of the tunnel.
+They know there is light at the end of the tunnel.”

 The light at the end of the tunnel